Installation, Power Line & Lightning / Grounding Safety

-- Install on a calm, no-windy day (wind can easily make things get out of hand and increases chance of touching power lines and/or loss of control of antenna, mast, and/or tower due to the wind forces applied on a large surface area.
+- Install on a calm, no-windy day (wind can easily make things get out of hand and increases chance of touching or too close to power lines and loss of control of antenna, mast, and/or tower due to the wind forces applied on a large surface area.

 - For lifting, erecting, climbing, and/or installing the antenna, look for all power lines to ensure they are a safe distance away.
 A safe distance away from power lines should be at least “double” the mast height plus double the length of the antenna!!

 - Never use a metal ladder (these are highly conductive, thus more dangerous near power lines)!

 - Even the slightest touch or even just the near proximity of antenna, mast, guy wire, or tower of a power line can kill!
 Never chance it!

 - When on the roof, ladder, or tower, have a spotter on the ground, to help see things that you can’t.

 - If you start to lose control of the antenna, mast, or other, let go and let it drop to the ground, to, as either power line contact or falling off a tall roof, ladder, or tower (even without power line contact) can all be lethal or result in a severe injury.